Jafarpur

 Jafarpur is a census town in Barrackpore II CD Block in Barrackpore subdivision in North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also part of Kolkata Urban Agglomeration.

 Geography

 Location

 Jafarpur is located at 22.32°N 88.23°E. It has an average elevation of 2 metres (7 feet).

 Babanpur, Jafarpur, Mohanpur and Telenipara form a cluster of census towns around Barrackpore.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Police station

 Khardaha & Titagarh police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.